potdukhe12/Project-Management-Tool/README.md

 5. Configure the application with your MySQL database credentials.

 6. Run the application:

    a. `npm start`: for React JS

    b.
-Run Spring Boot Application: for Backend server
+Run Spring Boot Application: for the Backend server